Burnout

 • implied meaning from laws and rules that give you a code of conduct

-Externalized meaning tells you what the larger culture’s viewpoint is on how to behave or what you should do to get along with others.
-Much of the time we assume that the meaning is correct and THE way to live your live.
+Externalized meaning tells you the larger culture’s viewpoint on how to behave or what you should do to get along with others.
+We often assume that the meaning is correct and that it is THE way to live your life.

-Sometimes they are, it’s not good to kill people and there will be both societal and personal consequences if you do.
+Sometimes they are; it’s not good to kill people and there will be both societal and personal consequences if you do.
 Most people will feel regretful if they kill someone.
-Regret may be a personal consequence, but there are exceptions to societal consequences like self-defence, war, accidents – which are all based on the meaning the external forces give to the situation.
+Regret may be a personal consequence, but there are exceptions to societal consequences like self-defense, war and accidents – all based on the meaning the external forces give to the situation.

 What changes our relationship with stress?

-The internalized and externalized meaning are what shape your relationship with specific emotions and guide you on which action to take based on the meaning.
-If you struggle with emotional mastery, it’s very difficult to be in alignment with what you need and want in your life, which increases your baseline level of stress.
-The relations with stress is one that changes all the time.
-You’re more likely to react out of self-protection than to mindfully make choices about what is congruent with what you need and want.
+The internalized and externalized meanings shape your relationship with specific emotions and guide you on which action to take based on the meaning.
+If you struggle with emotional mastery, it’s challenging to be in alignment with what you need and want in your life, which increases your baseline level of stress.
+The relationship with stress changes all the time.
+You’re more likely to react out of self-protection than to mindfully choose what is congruent with what you need and want.

 We all need quick fixes some of the time.
-When you’re feeling an immediate escalation of distress or anger or fear, calming your brain as quickly as possible might what’s best.
-Tools, techniques, and strategies that you can rely on is what’s needed in the moment.
+When you’re feeling an immediate escalation of distress, anger, or fear, calming your brain as quickly as possible might be what’s best.
+Tools, techniques, and strategies that you can rely on are what’s needed at the moment.

-The problem is that at best we’re taught quick fixes as if they are the only option.
-Sometimes we’re not taught anything other than, “just learn how to deal with it.”
-No very helpful, since there’s no instruction about what to learn!
+The problem is that, at best, we’re taught quick fixes as if they are the only option.
+Sometimes, we’re not taught anything other than “just learn how to deal with it.”
+It was not very helpful since there were no instructions about what to learn!

 Stress will always be with us in some form since we have a relationship with stress.